Published by the Students of Johns Hopkins since 1896

 “I couldn't get any information out of [Krikorian] even though they worked really hard to bring him here,” he said.
 “Respect is important.
 Whether you disagree with the person, whether they hate you, whatever it is, you always have to respect them.”

 Eventually, the chair of the Hopkins YAF chapter called for an end to the event and instructed students interested in talking with Krikorian to gather with him outside the room.
-Protesters left the hall, removing YAF handouts from the front table and instead covering the table with flyers highlighting Krikorian’s racist quotes.
+Protesters left the hall, removing YAF handouts from the front table and instead covering the table with flyers highlighting Krikorian’s quotes they claimed were racist.

 After the protestors left the event, Idris Sunmola — a doctoral student who was in attendance — discussed his grievances with the demonstrators in an interview with The News-Letter.